paulngouchet/Yolo-Algorithm-API/README.md

 it took 7.469701290130615 seconds.

 Current shape is 2vCPUs 4gb, 80gb, 4 TB / $20/month - With this shape it takes about 7.5 s.
-I will certainly have to reshape to a lot.
+I will certainly have to reshape to a much bigger shape.

-Too slow on CPU but GPU are too expensive so it would still be better to have a big CPU shape depending on how many customers.
+Too slow on CPU but GPU are too expensive so it would still be better to have a big CPU shape depending on how many customers the company has.